diagrams/diagrams-doc/manual/diagrams-manual.rst

 ::

-  (Point v, Bounds v) -> AnnDiagram b v m -> AnnDiagram b v m
+  LocatedBounds v -> AnnDiagram b v m -> AnnDiagram b v m

-We can see this function as a transformation on diagrams, except that it also gets to use some extra information---namely, a point and a bounding function.
-In particular, it gets to know the point and bounding function associated with the name we pass as the first argument to `withName`.
+We can see this function as a transformation on diagrams, except that it also gets to use some extra information---namely, a "`LocatedBounds v`", which records the local origin and bounding function associated with the name we pass as the first argument to `withName`.

 Finally, the return type of `withName` is itself a transformation of diagrams.

 So here's how `withName` works.
 Suppose we call it with the arguments `withName n f d`.
-If some subdiagram of `d` has the name `n`, then `f` is called with the point and bounding region associated with `n` as its first argument, and `d` itself as its second argument.
+If some subdiagram of `d` has the name `n`, then `f` is called with the located bounding function associated with `n` as its first argument, and `d` itself as its second argument.
 So we get to transform `d` based on information about where the subdiagram named `n` is located within it.
 And what if there is no subdiagram